Nuclear matter as a liquid phase of spontaneously broken semi-classical $SU(2)_L \times SU(2)_R$ chiral perturbation theory: Static chiral nucleon liquids: Abstract

 \section{Abstract}

 The Standard Model of particle physics (SM), augmented with neutrino mixing, is either the complete theory of interactions of known particles at energies accessible to Nature on Earth, or very nearly so.
-Candidate effective theories of nuclear structure must therefore reflect SM symmetries, especially the chiral global $SU(2)_L\times SU(2)_R$ symmetry of two-massless-quark QCD, {\it spontaneously} broken to $SU(2)_{L+R}$: i.e. $SU(2) \chi PT$.
-Naive dimensional operator power counting enables perturbation and truncation in inverse powers of $\Lambda_{\chi SB}\sim 1 GeV$, with analytic operators renormalized to all loop orders.
-We show that, to ${\cal O}(\Lambda_{\chi SB})$ and ${\cal O}(\Lambda^0_{\chi SB})$, $SU(2) \chi PT$ of protons, neutrons and 3 Nambu-Goldstone boson (NGB) pions admits a ``liquid" phase, with energy required to increase or decrease the nucleon density.
-We further show that in the semi-classical approximation -- i.e. quantum nucleons and classical pions -- "Pionless $SU(2)\chi PT$" emerges in that chiral liquid: soft static infrared NGB pions decouple from ``Static Chiral Nucleon Liquids" (\SchiNL).
-This vastly simplifies the derivation of saturated nuclear matter (the infinite liquid phase) and of finite microscopic liquid drops (ground-state heavy nuclides).

-\SchiNLb are made entirely of nucleons.
+Starting with a Lagrangian symmetric under the global \SUtwLR symmetry of two-massless-quark QCD, {\it spontaneously} broken to SU$(2)_{L+R}$.
+Using naive dimensional operator power counting that enables perturbation and truncation in inverse powers of $\Lambda_{\chi SB}\sim 1 GeV$, we show that, to ${\cal O}(\Lambda_{\chi SB})$ and ${\cal O}(\Lambda^0_{\chi SB})$, \SUtw $\chi$PT of protons, neutrons and pions admits a liquid phase, with energy required to increase or decrease the nucleon density.
+We further show that in the semi-classical approximation -- i.e., quantum nucleons and classical pions -- "Pionless \chiPTtw'' emerges in that chiral liquid: soft static infrared Nambu-Goldstone-Boson pions decouple from ``Static Chiral Nucleon Liquids" (\SchiNL).
+This vastly simplifies the derivation of saturated nuclear matter (the infinite liquid phase) and of finite microscopic liquid drops (ground-state heavy nuclides). \SchiNLb are made entirely of nucleons.
 They have even parity, total spin zero, even proton number $Z$ and even neutron number $N$.
-The nucleons are arranged so local expectation values for spin and momentum vanish. \SchiNL s explain the power of certain pure-nucleon models to capture experimental ground-state properties of certain nuclides, tracing that (no-longer-mysterious) empirical success directly to the global symmetries of two-massless-quark QCD.
-We derive the \SchiNLb effective Lagrangian from semi-classical $SU(2)\chi PT$ symmetries to order $\Lambda_{\chi SB},\Lambda^0_{\chi SB}$ including: all relativistic 4-nucleon operators that survive Fierz rearrangement in the non-relativistic limit; $SU(2)\chi PT$ fermion identity operators (which vanish for $^2_1H_1\,, \,\,^3_1H_2\,, \,\,^3_2He_1$ and $^4_2He_2$) and ${\vec \rho_\mu}$-exchange operators (which are crucial to $Z\neq N$ asymmetry).
+The nucleons are arranged so local expectation values for spin and momentum vanish.
+We derive the \SchiNLb effective Lagrangian from semi-classical \chiPTtwb symmetries to order $\Lambda_{\chi SB},\Lambda^0_{\chi SB}$ including: all relativistic 4-nucleon operators that survive Fierz rearrangement in the non-relativistic limit; \chiPTtwb fermion exchange operators and iso-vector exchange operators which are important when $Z\neq N$.